bfong-08/quantum-circuit-simulator/README.md

 - **Custom state initialization**
 - **Measurement collapse** for partial measurements
 - **Quantum teleportation** demo implemented as a correctness test
+- _Planned:_ Custom gate implementation using the 'Gate' class

 ## Goals